dinesh-i/CarND-Behavioral-Cloning-P3/README.md

 Training and test data are split using "train_test_split" form sklearn toolkit.
 Test set contains 20% of the data.

 All these images were shuffled to ensure that the time series of images doesn't introduce any bias to the network.

+This is a link to the project video processed by the model -> [video1]